rivasulthq/UI-UX-Sample-Project/README.md

 * Design a Contact Us Page
 * Design a High Fedility wireframe for a Shopping app
 * Design an eCommerce checkout page
-* Re-Design a NaijaTechGuide Landing page
+* Design a Tech Blog Landing page
+* Design Email Newsletter template
+* Design a Desktop Dashboard

 ## Table of Conents
 * [Beginner's Project](#beginners-project)